psforever/PSF-LoginServer/README.md

 ```
 cd PSF-LoginServer
 sbt pack
+sbt packArchiveZip # creates a single zip with resources
 ```

 This will use the sbt-pack plugin to create a JAR file and some helper scripts to run the server.
-The output for this will be in `PSF-LoginServer\pslogin\target\pack`.
+The output for this will be in `PSF-LoginServer\target\pack`.
 Copy or ZIP up that entire pack directory and copy it to the server you want to run it on.
 You will need the Java 8 runtime (JRE) to run this.
 Navigate to the `bin/` directory in the pack folder and run the correct file for your platform (.BAT for Windows and other for Unix).

-Note: you *will* need the pscrypto.dll or libpscrypto.so placed in your `bin/` directory in order to run this.

 Automatic or nightly releases coming in the future.